|

 Kelli Cox

-Kelli is originally from Oregon where she began singing at the age of 12.
+Kelli Cox is originally from Oregon where she began singing at the age of 12.
 Coming from a musical family, singing was part of her life from early on.
 She received a degree in music with focus on vocal jazz.
 While in college, she sang in many different bands and went on to live in Austin Texas to receive another degree in Nursing.
-She remained active with teaching music and singing while nursing, and has now dedicated all her time to the art.
-She has lived in Raleigh for the last 6 years, and has an acoustic act called Six String Serenade and sings in two other bands as well.
-Kelli has spent her entire professional life caring for children and is thrilled to take the opportunity to teach kids to sing and perform.
+She remained active with teaching music and singing while working in the nursing field.
+Kelli now works full time as a music educator and performer.